vikesh-raj/xds-test/README.md

 This is sample XDS server Application without Kubernetes and Envoy.
 The list of servers to load balance are specified in the `config.yaml` file.
+Checkout the [justfile](./justfile) for building and running the project.

 ## Steps